Content warning for mentions of war, genocide and racial discrimination as well as links to said topics

 However, with social media bringing light to social issues comes performative activism.

 Performative activism is activism done to increase one's social capital rather than because of one's devotion to a cause.

 A single repost.

 It's easy to say the right thing and move on.
 Many people only talk about an issue because everyone else is.
 They're more worried about presenting as a good person instead of doing a good deed.
 Many during the 2020 Black Lives Matter movement remained silent, only coming out of their hole to post a black square one Tuesday or completely stopped talking about the issue altogether once things had died down.

 This wasn't the only instance either where we've seen this.
-Other movements such as Stop Asian Hate, the genocide of Palestinians and more recently the war in Ukraine which all were the talk of the town at some point but eventually interest in them wavered and people stopped talking about them even though the horrors are still very much alive to this day: Palestinians are still facing discrimination and Ukraine is still being targeted by Russia.
+Other movements such as Stop Asian Hate, the genocide of Palestinians and more recently the war in Ukraine all were the talk of the town at some point but eventually interest in them wavered and the public discussion paused even though the horrors are still very much alive to this day: Palestinians are still facing discrimination and racism is still at large.

 Another aspect of this is people talking about specific issues whilst ignoring others that are just as prevalent and horrifying due to the fact they aren't popular.

 People use social media only to inform themselves of injustices and won't research outside of it.
 Fake news and misinformation roam rampant on social media and we must verify all that we find on it.
 It's easy to get sucked into lies and blame someone or something that wasn't doing anything wrong in the first place.

 Social Justice has become "cool" with people only reading a couple of posts on social media about an issue, reposting and then calling it a day.
 Only reposting an infographic isn't enough.
 Whilst yes, it spreads awareness and provides a resource for those who don't have the privilege of education, that act alone can't solve the issue.